 What Is the Difference Between Mainland and Free Zone for a UAE Tech Company?

 One of the first decisions a tech founder makes when setting up in the UAE is whether to incorporate on the Mainland or in a Free Zone.
-Both options have distinct advantages and limitations, and the right choice depends on your business model, client base, and long-term plans.
+Both options have distinct advantages and limitations.

 What Is a Mainland Company?

-A Mainland company is licensed by the Department of Economic Development (DED) of the relevant emirate — for example, the Dubai DED or the Abu Dhabi DED.
+A Mainland company is licensed by the Department of Economic Development (DED) of the relevant emirate.
 A Mainland company can trade freely anywhere in the UAE, including with UAE government entities and local businesses, without restriction.

-Historically, Mainland companies required a UAE national sponsor holding 51% of the shares.
-This requirement was removed for most business activities in 2021, allowing 100% foreign ownership of Mainland companies in the majority of sectors.
+The requirement for a UAE national sponsor holding 51% of the shares was removed for most business activities in 2021, allowing 100% foreign ownership of Mainland companies in the majority of sectors.

 What Is a Free Zone Company?

 A Free Zone company is incorporated within one of the UAE's many designated free zones — such as IFZA, DMCC, DIFC, or RAKEZ.
-Free zones were established to attract foreign investment and offer benefits including 100% foreign ownership, full profit repatriation, and exemption from import and export duties.
+Free zones offer 100% foreign ownership, full profit repatriation, and exemption from import and export duties.

 Corporate Tax Implications